moellpau/handwritten-digit-recognition/README.md

 * connection/wifi to specific system like door lock etc.
 * custom sounds and words -> connect speaker to Arduino
 * Hyperparameter tuning for our model
+* Train model in correct position of the user, add mor etraining and test data and retrain the model several times to improve

 <a name="sour"></a>
 ## 6. Sources